martinmoene/string-view-lite/README.md

 -------------

 ### Select `std::string_view` or `nonstd::string_view`
-At default, *string-view lite* uses `std::string_view` if it is available.
-You can however override this default and explicitly request to use `std::string_view` or string-view lite's `nonstd::string_view` via the following macros.
+At default, *string-view lite* uses `std::string_view` if it is available and lets you use it via via namespace `nonstd`.
+You can however override this default and explicitly request to use `std::string_view` as `nonstd::string_view` or use string-view lite's `nonstd::string_view` via the following macros.

 -D<b>nssv_CONFIG_SELECT_STD_STRING_VIEW</b>=1
-Define this to 1 to select `std::string_view`.
+Define this to 1 to select `std::string_view` as `nonstd::string_view`.
 Default is undefined.

 -D<b>nssv_CONFIG_SELECT_NONSTD_STRING_VIEW</b>=1
 Define this to 1 to select `nonstd::string_view`.
 Default is undefined.